brandido/career-development-curriculum/module_one/dtr_guidelines_memo.md

 ### Template for DTR Memo

-Project:
+Project: Linked List

-Group Member Names:
+Group Member Names: **Brandon C and Brandon F**

 Project Expectations: What does each group member hope to get out of this project?

 Goals and expectations:

-Team strengths:
+Team strengths: **persistance, open communication and good working relationship**

-How to overcome obstacles:
+How to overcome obstacles:  **address early, professionally but honest**

-Schedule Expectations (When are we available to work together and individually?):
+Schedule Expectations (When are we available to work together and individually?): **Sunday morning**

 Communication Expectations (How and often will we communicate?
-How do we keep lines of communication open?):
+How do we keep lines of communication open?):  **Slack, text**

-Abilities Expectations (Technical strengths and areas for desired improvement):
+Abilities Expectations (Technical strengths and areas for desired improvement):  **BC JS/function BF HTML-CSS/design**

 Workload Expectations (What features do we each want to work on?):